Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 By default reindexing application uses following configuration:

 * `alfresco.reindex.metadataIndexingEnabled = true`
 * `alfresco.reindex.contentIndexingEnabled = true`
 * `alfresco.reindex.pathIndexingEnabled = false`

 Reindexing metadata process is also indexing permissions associated with the document.
 Hence, when disabling metadata reindexing, Content and Path will not be updated for non-indexed documents.
 Only indexed documents will be updated with Content and Path.

 Main use case to reindex only Content or Path is a fully metadata indexed Repository that needs to update / complete Content or Path.

-### Recommendations for large reindexing processes
+## Recommendations for large reindexing processes

 When indexing large repositories from scratch, metadata indexing rate will be higher than content indexing rate.
 This will increase the number of messages pending in `acs-repo-transform-request` ActiveMQ queue with the time.
 However, since [default ActiveMQ configuration](https://activemq.apache.org/amq-message-store) is prepared to handle [million of messages](https://activemq.apache.org/how-do-i-configure-activemq-to-hold-100s-of-millions-of-queue-messages) per queue, this won't be an issue for the platform.

->> If you are using a custom ActiveMQ configuration, verify that messages can be persisted not only in memory but also in the filesystem.
+> **Note:** If you are using a custom ActiveMQ configuration, verify that messages can be persisted not only in memory but also in the filesystem.